netbound/e7mon/README.md

 # e7mon

 Tool for monitoring your Ethereum clients.
 Client-agnostic as it queries the standardized JSON-RPC APIs.
-However, the execution client should be started with the following APIs exposed:
+Requires the following APIs to be exposed on your execution client:
 * `eth`: querying the chain
 * `net`: getting P2P stats
 * `web3`: client information

 <img src="./docs/img/output.png" width=1200>

+**Disclaimer**
+This is alpha software.

 ## Installation
 **From source**